balakg/balakg.github.io/index.md

 I am currently looking for PhD students starting Fall 2021.
 To join Rice's PhD program in Electrical and Computer Engineering, please visit https://ece.rice.edu/.
 The application deadline for Fall 2021 is December 31st.
 If you are interested in joining my group please mention my name in your application.

+If you have already been admitted to a PhD program and would like to collaborate, feel free to send me an email to discuss potential research directions.

 ---
 <br/>